Whilst there are many wonderful books and texts to read, I want to focus here on books and scripture that:

 Q. My main interest is in Advaita Vedanta teachings – which books are best?

 The best introduction to the Vedanta teachings I have come across are actually The Path of Sri Ramana Parts 1 & 2.
-After this, I would recommend the traditional texts Advaita Bodha Deepika and then Vivekachudamani, followed by the traditional Advaita texts Sri Ramana translated that can be found in the Collected Works of Sri Ramana Maharshi, and then Yoga Vasistha.
+Maha Yoga explains in detail Sri Ramana’s teachings in the context of traditional Vedanta and also explains how many have misinterpreted and distorted the teachings; similarly Sri Ramana paravidyopanishad is also very clear.
+After this, I would recommend the traditional texts Advaita Bodha Deepika and then Vivekachudamani, followed by the traditional Advaita texts Sri Ramana translated that can be found in the Collected Works of Sri Ramana Maharshi, and then The Essence of the Ribhu Gita and Yoga Vasistha.
 Lastly I would recommend you read Happiness and the Art of Being which is also a very good text on Vedanta teachings.

 My main interest is in Sri Ramana Maharshi’s Teachings – what do you recommend?